hoangatuan/iOS-Performance-Optimization/README.md

 # iOS-Performance-Optimization
-This project contains resources on how you can optimize your iOS application performance
+This project contains highly recommended resources on how you can optimize your iOS application performance

 # Table of Contents